 Since its recognised inception, we have seen a plethora of marketing strategies and platforms come and go, and yet ABM or account-based marketing as its commonly known periodically rises to prominence.
 The only other widely adopted approach is inbound marketing which for me is now table stakes and decidedly, the two strategies when combined together can drive massively improved results.

-For product-led marketing, I actually believe it's a perfect trifecta of ABM, inbound and the PLG experience that will be the way B2B SaaS acquires customers moving forward.
+For product-led marketing, I believe it's a perfect trifecta of ABM, inbound and the PLG experience that will be how B2B SaaS acquires customers moving forward.
 Sure opening the product up at the top of the funnel has its benefits, but many PLG companies still operate with some form of in-person sales model.

 This means an open-top model forms part of the marketing and sales mix, but alone won’t bring the traffic your platform needs once you equate continual freemium users and natural attrition in the sales funnel.